Hungary forces 11 Afghan asylum-seekers into Serbia: rights body

 “These people were put in an impossible situation,” said Andras Lederer, a Helsinki information and advocacy officer. “...
 Either (to) return to Kabul or cross over into Serbia in the middle of nowhere late at night.”

 The IAO said 11 people choose to go to Serbia.
+The Serbian authorities had given the families accommodation in a reception center, the UNHCR said.

 An interior ministry media officer said the single Afghan deportee had been convicted of people smuggling.